5 steps of the strategic planning process

 On a quarterly basis, determine which KPIs your team has met and how you can continue to meet them, adapting your plan as necessary.
 On an annual basis, it’s important to reevaluate your priorities and strategic position to ensure that you stay on track for success in the long run.

-Track your progress using balanced scorecards to provide a comprehensive understanding of your business's performance and execute strategic goals.
+Track your progress using balanced scorecards to comprehensively understand of your business's performance and execute strategic goals.

 Over time you may find that your mission and vision need to change — an annual evaluation is a good time to consider those changes, prepare a new plan, and implement again.